qinghao1/terrier-core/code/ReadMe_for_result_collection.txt

 5).
 After running all the models required following step4; Run the filter_passage.py script to filter results to documents
 <open command prompt in var/results to run and follow instructions> $python ./filter_passage.py

-6).
+6).Overwrite the existing .res file with the _f.res (rename this _f.res file to overwrite)

+7).
 Batch evaluate the documents based on (relevance judgement) qrels file
 $bin/terrier batchevaluate -q <abosulute-path-to-qrels-file>

-7).
+8).
 Look at var/results directory to get the final results (.res, .eval)

+Models from terrier we are testing: (WC)Tf, (WC.IDF)TF_IDF, BM25, (QLwithDirchletSmoothing)DirichletLM